Privacy Policy

 Privacy Policy Statement

-The National Association of College and University Attorneys (“NACUA” or “we”) is committed to protecting and respecting your privacy.
+The National Association of College and University Attorneys (“NACUA” or “we”) is committed to the protection of your personal data.
 This Privacy Policy explains how we collect, use, and share personal data to support our business activities.

 NACUA platforms: